 Dinner – 7:00 pm

 Pick a plan that works for you, and be flexible!
 My eating window typically is from 8:30 am until 4:30 pm five days per week.

 Too often, people quit because they can’t do it daily.
 Don’t quit; you do not have to do it daily.
 Start slow and work your way up.
 If your eating window is 16 hours, start by reducing it to one hour per day until you reach your goal.

 Eating counts for anything you have to digest, such as the added cream in your coffee, drinking an energy drink, having a mint, and any artificial sweeteners!
 If you are not active, you can get away with having a shortened eating window.
-If you are active, you may need a longer eating window when working out intensely.
+You may need a longer eating window when working out intensely if you are active.
 I tend to shift my eating window from 8:30 am until 5:00 pm; this seems to work best with my intense workout schedule.
-Just remember, if you used your mouth, you likely have to account for something!
-Once you started your fasting plan, try adding it with this weight loss stack!
-NOTE: if you are not receiving my newsletter, email firstname.lastname@example.org and you will receive %10 of all of Thorne products!
+Just remember, if you use your mouth, you likely have to account for something!